onaio/onadata/docs/metadata.rst

 Create XForm meta permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set meta permissions for a specific form by passing two roles that are pipe delimited.
-First role indicates editor default role and the other is the dataentry default role.
+First role indicates editor default role, the second is the dataentry default role and the last is the readonly default role.

 Example
 ::